AmiraAli23/Machine-Learning/README.md

 ## Ensemble Learning

-Using the LoanStats data [file](https://github.com/AmiraAli23/Machine-Learning/blob/ac947c33ae67956b80a752d22a7a27cda6df81a9/LoanStats_2019Q1.csv), we  clean the data by dropping all null values.
-We then convert all non-numerical values as dummy variables in order to properly run the tests.
+Using the LoanStats data [file](https://github.com/AmiraAli23/Machine-Learning/blob/ac947c33ae67956b80a752d22a7a27cda6df81a9/LoanStats_2019Q1.csv), we  cleaned the data by dropping all null values.
+We then converted all non-numerical values as dummy variables in order to properly run the tests.

-We then assign X as all columns except `loan status` and Y as `loan status`
+We then assigned X as all columns except `loan_status`, which was the Y.

 In this dataset, `68470` individuals are considered high risk while `347` are considered low risk.

 ### Data Pre-Processing

-Using `StandardScaler` from `sklearn.preprocessing` , we fit the training data.
+Using `StandardScaler` from `sklearn.preprocessing` , we fitted the training data.

 ````python
 scalex=data_scaler.fit(X_train)